TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Heartbeat Respiratory Subsystem.md

 *Equation taken from [2]

-As shown by the datasheet and the pin layout of the NJR4262J this signal is put through a mixer to separate in-phase signal (I(t)) and the quadrature phase signal (Q(t)) as shown below
+As shown by the datasheet and the pin layout of the NJR4262J this signal is put through a mixer to separate in-phase signal (I(t)) and the quadrature phase signal (Q(t)) as shown below: